 Weight, Durability and Packability

-The claimed weight of the venture is 14.11 oz.
+The claimed weight of the venture is 11.05 oz (varies based on size) and this has definitely dropped a few ounces since the last version of the Venture jacket, which is great.
 For a hiking rain shell jacket, weight is of course an important consideration and where rain jackets, even budget ones like the venture, really shine.
 Their lightweight construction means they're easy to wear as well as to carry.

-The print matrix half-layer adds durability and comfort by physically separating the HyVent PU coating from the skin.
-The HyVent 2.5L eliminates the need for a liner and so is commonly referred to as a 2.5L layer fabric.
+The print matrix half-layer adds durability and comfort by physically separating the DryVent PU coating from the skin.
+The DryVent 2.5L eliminates the need for a liner and so is commonly referred to as a 2.5L layer fabric.
 This jacket's 40D ripstop nylon is strong and should provide a decent amount of protection and take a fair amount of abuse while still maintaining it's core capabilities.

 In terms of packing the jacket away, the Venture is stowable in it's own hand pocket so it can be easily packed away efficiently.
 The light weight build of this jacket and it's self storage capability are a plus for the Venture jacket.

-The zips down the front of the jacket can be covered with a stormflap which runs right up to the chin guard so you can get a snug internal enclosure going.
-The hem of the jacket is adjusted by a cinch drawcord as pictured below.
+The zips down the front of the jacket can be covered with a stormflap which runs right up to the chin guard, so you can get a snug internal enclosure going.
+The hem of the jacket is easily adjusted using the cinch drawcord.

 These are usually pretty standard in most jackets and usually work pretty well although the comments about things being 'fiddly' that I mentioned above applies for here too.
 The one downside I came across with the hem is that it actually sits quite high on the waist so if you stretch up, the jacket will start to ride up your back a bit and leave your waist exposed which isn't ideal.